 Plants can grow up to 1 m tall but generally are found about 10 to 25 cm.

-At maturity flower heads shatter releasing tiny, lance shaped, yellow, brown, or gray fruit that range from 1 to 2 mm long.
+At maturity, flower heads shatter releasing tiny, lance-shaped, yellow, brown, or gray fruit that ranges from 1 to 2 mm long.
 Each fruit contains one seed